nourhansowar/Ticketing-System-Task/README.md

 A Random Forest Classifier was trained and tested similarly to the Logistic Regression model.

 ## 5.4 BERT-Based Classification (Planned)
-BERT embeddings were used to further enhance the classification with more complex models like BERT-based sequence classification (not fully implemented in this version).
+BERT embeddings were used to further enhance the classification with more complex models like BERT-based sequence classification..

 # 6. Model Evaluation
 ## 6.1 Model Performance Metrics